JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/Scatter Plot depicting the relationship between Petal Length and Petal Width of each of the Species.png") plt.show()
 ```
-  * Note the above code creates a Scatter Plot depicting the relationship between Petal Length and Petal Width of each of the species.
-To create a Scatter Plot depicting the relationship between Sepal Length and Sepal Width of each of the species the following changes would have to be made to the code:
+  * Note the above code creates a scatter plot depicting the relationship between Petal Length and Petal Width of each of the species.
+To create a scatter plot depicting the relationship between Sepal Length and Sepal Width of each of the species the following changes would have to be made to the code:
     * **Sepal Length:** Replace petal_length with sepal_length.
     * **Sepal Width:** Replace petal_length with sepal_width.